thindil/hunter/README.md

   change their permissions, change application associated with them.
 * Written in TK and Ada.
 * Available in English and Polish languages.
+* Extendable with plugins system (plugins can be written theoretically in any language, but mainly in Tcl).

 ## Build the program from sources